Services

 What Career & Professional Stress Actually Looks Like

-Professional stress can also take more subtle forms: a quiet erosion of confidence, a growing sense that you are a fraud despite years of evidence to the contrary, difficulty making decisions, or an inability to set boundaries with supervisors, clients, or colleagues.
-For many people, these patterns have deep roots — in family dynamics, in early experiences of achievement and worth, in cultural expectations around success and productivity.
+Chronic professional stress is not a motivational problem — it is a psychological one.
+It can show up as difficulty sleeping, irritability that follows you home, Sunday-evening dread, snapping at a partner, or unexplained physical symptoms like headaches and chest tightness.
+It can also take subtler forms: a quiet erosion of confidence, a growing sense that you are a fraud, difficulty making decisions, or an inability to set boundaries.
+For many people, these patterns have deep roots in family dynamics, early experiences of achievement and worth, and cultural expectations around success.

 Burnout Is Not Just Being Tired

-What makes burnout particularly insidious is that it often develops gradually.
-You may not recognize it until you are already deep inside it — performing on autopilot, feeling hollow after interactions that used to energize you, or noticing that you no longer care about outcomes that once mattered.
-Burnout can look like depression, and it frequently co-occurs with anxiety, sleep disturbance, and relational conflict.
-Effective treatment requires understanding not only the external conditions contributing to burnout, but also the internal patterns — perfectionism, people-pleasing, difficulty with rest — that make a person more vulnerable to it.
+The World Health Organization characterizes burnout as a syndrome of emotional exhaustion, cynicism toward one’s work, and diminished personal accomplishment — and it often develops so gradually that you do not recognize it until you are already deep inside it.
+Burnout can look like depression and frequently co-occurs with anxiety, sleep disturbance, and relational conflict.
+Effective treatment requires understanding both the external conditions contributing to burnout and the internal patterns — perfectionism, people-pleasing, difficulty with rest — that make a person more vulnerable to it.

 Imposter Syndrome and the Psychology of Achievement

-In therapy, we explore imposter syndrome not as a thinking error to be corrected, but as a window into something deeper.
-Often, the sense of being a fraud is rooted in early relational experiences: a family system where love was conditional on performance, a cultural context where belonging required constant proof of worth, or an environment where certain identities were implicitly told they did not belong.
-Understanding these origins does not make the feeling disappear overnight, but it does begin to loosen its grip — and it opens up space for a more grounded, self-authored sense of competence.
+Imposter syndrome — the persistent belief that you are not as competent as others perceive you to be — is remarkably common among high-achieving professionals, driving chronic anxiety, overwork, and self-sabotage.
+In therapy, we explore it not as a thinking error to be corrected but as a window into deeper roots: a family system where love was conditional on performance, a cultural context where belonging required constant proof of worth, or an environment where certain identities were told they did not belong.
+Understanding these origins begins to loosen the grip and opens space for a more grounded, self-authored sense of competence.

 Navigating Organizational Dynamics and Workplace Relationships

-Therapy provides a space to process the emotional impact of these dynamics without judgment, to develop strategies for navigating difficult workplace relationships, and to understand why certain interactions feel so activating.
-For many people, workplace conflict or tension with authority figures unconsciously mirrors earlier relational patterns.
-When we bring awareness to these parallels, it becomes possible to respond with greater clarity and less reactivity — not because the workplace has changed, but because your relationship to it has.
+Difficult managers, competitive colleagues, unclear expectations, microaggressions, and environments that reward overwork while punishing boundary-setting are often the primary source of professional stress.
+Therapy provides a space to process these dynamics without judgment, develop strategies for navigating difficult workplace relationships, and understand why certain interactions feel so activating — often because they mirror earlier relational patterns.
+When we bring awareness to those parallels, it becomes possible to respond with greater clarity and less reactivity.

 Identity, Meaning, and the Question of Enough

-For many adults, professional identity and personal identity are deeply intertwined.
-When work is going well, everything feels stable.
-When it is not — or when it simply stops feeling meaningful — the resulting distress can feel existential.
-Career transitions, layoffs, promotions that feel empty, and the quiet realization that you have been living someone else’s definition of success can all trigger a kind of identity crisis that is rarely discussed openly.
+For many adults, professional and personal identity are deeply intertwined — so when work stops feeling meaningful, the distress can feel existential.
+Career transitions, layoffs, promotions that feel empty, and the quiet realization that you have been living someone else’s definition of success can all trigger an identity crisis rarely discussed openly.
+In therapy, we explore what meaningful work actually looks like for you, where your current definition of success came from, and what it would mean to choose differently — questions that, when examined with care, can lead to profound shifts in your career and your relationship with yourself.

 Our Therapeutic Approach